How to Measure for Acoustic Panels

 • Measure from the top of the skirting board to the ceiling.

-• For partial coverage, measure from the skirting to your desired top point.
+• If you’re only covering part of the wall, measure from the skirting to your desired height.

 3. Note Any Obstacles

-• Record the size and position of doors, windows, sockets, radiators, or other features.
+• Record the size and position of doors, windows, sockets, radiators, or other obstructions.

-• Note the height from the floor and the distance from the nearest corner.
+• For each, note the height from the floor and the distance from the nearest corner.

-• This makes cutting easier and reduces mistakes.
+• Having this info will make cutting easier and reduce costly mistakes.

 4. Calculate How Many Panels You'll Need